Lee and Karen Duquette,

 lightning strike

-Below: Then the two RV Gypsies continued on the drive to see more of Bryce Canyon's most popular viewpoints.
+Below: Then Lee Duquette continued on to drive on to see more of Bryce Canyon's most popular viewpoints.
 See the menu below for photos.

 Bryce Canyon National Park - Menu (Index)